Akash-Mittal/bp-wallet-grpc-spring/README.md

 ### Planned Features.[Implemented and Closed]

 * The Proto Generation need to be done in a Separate Project.
-* Although Client Should be able to generate its own stub from `.proto ` file, for the sake of DEMO purpose Client and Server Need to add in proto project in theor ` build.gradle`.
+* Although Client Should be able to generate its own stub from `.proto ` file, for the sake of DEMO  `BPWS` and `BPWC` Need to add in `BPWP` in respective `build.gradle`.
 * The Server and Client are both based on Spring boot and uses grpc wrapper of spring boot that supports ` GrpcClient` and ` GrpcServer ` annotations.
-* The Server will not expose Rest API's it will be called via ``` stub ```
+* The Server will not expose Rest API's it will be called via `stub `.
 * Server will be Dockerized.

 ### POCs and Related Projects.